garden-io/garden/docs/reference/module-types/kubernetes.md

 # Local mode always takes the precedence over sync mode if there are any conflicting service names.
 #
 # Health checks are disabled for services running in local mode.
 #
-# See the [Local Mode guide](https://docs.garden.io/bonsai-0.13/guides/running-service-in-local-mode) for more
-# information.
-#
 # Note!
 This feature is still experimental.
 Some incompatible changes can be made until the first non-experimental
 # release.